aplteam/Cider/mkdocs/docs/user-commands.md

 ## :fontawesome-solid-terminal: Run tests

-_Print the expression that executes the project’s test suite_

 ]CIDER.RunTests [project]
 {: .syntax}

-Where `project` is a

--   project path
--   alias
--   project space

-of an open project, Cider prints the APL expression that executes its test suite.
+Prints the APL expression that executes the project’s test suite.

 If you omit `project` Cider uses the one open project or, if you have more than one open, asks you which.

 ## :fontawesome-solid-terminal: Update Cider

-_Tries to update Cider_

 ]CIDER.UpdateCider
 {: .syntax}

+Tries to update Cider.
 If a later version is available, Cider asks whether you want to update to it.

 When the update is complete, restart Dyalog, rebuild the user commands, and print the current version.